jubu1989/baolaboratory.com/wordpress/wp-content/plugins/mystickymenu/readme.txt

 == Installation ==
-Install like any other plugin.
-After install activate.
-Go to Settings / myStickymenu and change Sticky Class to .your_navbar_class or #your_navbar_id .
-Sticky Class should be HTML id or class of the HTML element desired to be sticky… Clear WordPress cache if exists.
+After you activate the plugin, you should be able to create your first notification bar with ease, just customize the apperance and save.
+If you want to create a sticky menu, in most cases the plugin should be able to find the class/ID for the menu, if not then change sticky class/id to .your_navbar_class or #your_navbar_id - you might need to purge cache after saving.

 For example: